Phlebotomy Program FAQs

 Therefore, if a student is beyond the two-semester limit as outlined above.
 For the student to be eligible for PHB 102 placement a student would need to re-take PHB 101 principles and practice or complete a refresher course offered by the continuing education department with a “C” or better.
 In addition to be eligible for PHB 102 placement this includes completion of all heath requirements and Medcom modules.

-- Once all requirement health requirements, medcom and criminal background check are complete and intent to enroll form is submitted to the Phlebotomy program coordinator the student will get an email invitation to select a clinical site at first come first serve basis.
+- Once all requirement health requirements, medcom and criminal background checks are complete in complio and clinical placement form is submitted to the Phlebotomy program coordinator the student will get an email invitation to select a clinical site at first come first serve basis.

 - After selection of clinical site dates and times the Phlebotomy Program coordinator will provide the student with an override into the PHB 102 course.